 An obvious sight that’s a must-visit is the location of Milk’s small business, Castro Camera.
 The storefront served as a gathering place for the neighborhood’s growing gay community, as well as Milk’s campaign headquarters for his various runs at public office (he also lived in the apartment upstairs).
 It was meticulously reconstructed to just how it looked when Milk was alive for the filming of the academy award-winning 2008 movie based on his life.
 Today, it’s home to the Human Rights Campaign Store.

 Harvey Milk Plaza

-San Francisco isn’t exactly short on places named after Milk.
+Anyone who takes lots of cheap flights to San Francisco can tell you that the city isn’t exactly short on places named after Milk.
 There’s a school, a recreation center, a federal building, and a library branch.
 However, Harvey Milk Plaza, at the corner of Market and Castro Street, is probably the most important.
 When Milk was killed in 1978, San Franciscans gathered in the plaza that night and marched in a candlelight vigil to city hall.
 In 1997, exactly 20 years after his election, the plaza was dedicated to Milk’s memory and a giant rainbow flag installed.

 San Francisco City Hall

 As a member of the San Francisco Board of Supervisors, Harvey Milk’s office was located in City Hall.
 It was also where he was assassinated, along with San Francisco Mayor George Moscone, on November 27, 1978.
 The building’s impressive architecture alone is a reason to see it, but its significance to Milk’s story (along the memorial bust honoring him at the top of the main staircase and just outside the Supervisors room) is probably why you’d want to make it a point to stop by.